-Under the MGCL, certain business combinations between a Maryland corporation and a person who beneficially owns ten percent or more of the voting power of the corporation's shares or an affiliate or associate of the corporation who, at any time within the two-year period prior to the date in question, was the beneficial owner of ten percent or more of the voting power of the corporation's shares (an "interested stockholder") or an affiliate thereof are prohibited for five years after the most recent date on which the stockholder became an interested stockholder.
-Thereafter, any such business combination must be recommended by the board of directors of the corporation and approved by the affirmative vote of at least (a) 80% of the votes entitled to be cast by holders of outstanding voting shares or the corporation and (b) two-thirds of the votes entitled to be cast by holders of outstanding voting shares of the corporation other than shares held by the interested stockholder or an affiliate with whom the business combination is be effected, unless, among other things, the corporation's stockholders receive a minimum price (as defined in the MGCL) for their shares and the consideration is received in cash or in the same form as previously paid by the interested stockholder for its shares.
-The business combination provision of the MGCL does not apply to business combinations with a corporation if the directors of the corporation, by resolution, exempt business combinations specifically, generally, or generally by types, as to specifically identified or unidentified existing or future interested stockholders, from the business combination provisions, if the exemption is in place before the stockholder becomes an interested stockholder.
-By resolution, the New Prison Realty Board will exempt Sodexho and Baron and certain of its affiliates from the business combination provisions prior to the completion of the Merger.
+Under the MGCL, certain business combinations (including a merger, consolidation, share exchange, or, in certain circumstances, an asset transfer or issuance or reclassification of equity securities) between a Maryland corporation and a person who beneficially owns ten percent or more of the voting power of the corporation's shares or an affiliate of the corporation who, at any time within the two-year period prior to the date in question, was the beneficial owner of ten percent or more of the voting power of the then-outstanding voting shares of the corporation (an "interested stockholder") or an affiliate thereof are prohibited for five years after the most recent date on which the stockholder became an interested stockholder.
+Thereafter, any such business combination must be recommended by the board of directors of the corporation and approved by the affirmative vote of at least (a) 80% of the votes entitled to be cast by holders of outstanding voting shares or the corporation and (b) two-thirds of the votes entitled to be cast by holders of outstanding voting shares of the corporation other than shares held by the interested stockholder with whom the business combination is be effected, unless among other things, the corporation's stockholders receive a minimum price (as defined in the MGCL) for their shares and the consideration is received in cash or in the same form as previously paid by the interested stockholder for its shares.
+The directors of the corporation may, by resolution, exempt business combinations specifically, generally, or generally by types, as to specifically identified or unidentified existing or future interested stockholders, from the prohibitions of the business combination provisions, but such exemption with respect to a potential acquiror must be in place before the acquiror becomes an interested stockholder.
+By resolution, the New Prison Realty Board will exempt Sodexho and the affiliate of Baron Capital from the prohibitions of the business.